 The Dutch were also keen on establishing a firm grip on the spice trade network in Southeast Asia.
 Their first expedition reached Banten in 1596 but was accompanied by hostilities between the Dutch and the indigenous population.
-After arriving back in the Netherlands, the expedition still showed a good profit which demonstrated that expeditions to the Southeast Asian region were in fact money-makers.
+After arriving back in the Netherlands, the expedition still showed a good profit which proved that expeditions to the Southeast Asian region were in fact money-makers.

 Multiple expeditions organized by several Dutch companies went to the archipelago causing a negative impact on profits.
-Competition for spices was driving prices up in the archipelago while supply-increase was driving prices down in Europe.
+Competition for spices was driving prices up in the archipelago while the sharp growth of supplies was driving prices down in Europe.
 This made the Dutch government decide to merge the competing companies into one entity called the United East India Company (Vereenigde Oost-Indische Compagnie, abbreviated VOC).
 It received far-reaching sovereign powers to monopolize the Asian spice trade as well as to exclude other European competitors.
 It decided to have its headquarters not in the Moluccas (the heart of the spice-producing islands) but more strategically nearby the Strait of Malacca and the Strait of Sunda.
 The VOC's choice fell on present-day Jakarta.
 In 1619 Governor-General Jan Pieterszoon Coen established Batavia on the ashes of the town Jayakerta which was demolished because of its hostile attitude towards the Dutch.
-Batavia offered good commercial prospects evoking the immigration of many people (especially Chinese) to this expanding city.
+Batavia offered good commercial prospects evoking the immigration of many people (especially Chinese) to this rapidly expanding city.